-- Check the brake linings for minimum thickness A. - Minimum thickness A ≥ 1 mm (≥ 0.04 in) - " If the minimum thickness is less than specified: - Change the rear brake linings. ◄ (□ p.
-90) - Check the brake linings for damage and cracking. - " If damage or wear is encountered:
+Check the brake linings for lining thickness A.

+Minimum thickness A

+≥ 1 mm (≥ 0.04 in)

+- If it is less than the minimum thickness:

+- Check the brake linings for damage and cracking.

+- If there is damage or cracking:

+- Change the rear brake linings. ◀ (♀ p.
+95)

+- Check that the brake linings are secured.

+- If the brake linings are not secured correctly:

+- Secure brake linings, replace with new parts if necessary.